SusannaShu/mittens-open/README.md

 ## Cloud Infrastructure Placeholders

-In the original `mittens-app`, several features relied heavily on a private Strapi v5 backend, Socket.IO, and external APIs.
+In the original `mittens-app`, several features relied heavily on a backend, Socket.IO, and external APIs.
 To ensure the app remains fully functional off-grid, these have been replaced with Markdown placeholders or SQLite stubs:

 - **Dev Hub**: Originally a remote server monitor for Docker logs.
 - **Dev Notes Pipeline**: Originally an NLP ingestion pipeline that created GitHub issues.